interledger/rafiki/infrastructure/helm/rafiki-example/README.md

 Postgres and Redis charts.
 The [values.yaml](./values.yaml) file shows how to configure the database connections for the services, assuming the chart is deployed with the name `rafiki-example`.

-To install this chart with [helm](https://helm.sh/docs/intro/install/) in a k8s cluster, pull this git repo and run `helm install rafiki-example .` from this directory, i.e. `./infrastructure/helm/rafiki-example`.
+To install this chart with [helm](https://helm.sh/docs/intro/install/) in a k8s cluster, pull this git repo, update the [values.yaml](./values.yaml) file with values appropriate to your environment, and run `helm install rafiki-example .` from this directory, i.e. `./infrastructure/helm/rafiki-example`.